 Of course, some stay in traditional Japanese accommodations such as ryokan, while others stay in standard hotels, rental houses, or Airbnb rentals.
 And still others choose to stay in Japan’s capsule hotels, an oddity you can’t find anywhere else in the world.

 While there are a variety of options for accommodations, all can be suited to the solo traveler.
 Though many guidebooks state that traditional ryokan did not originally accommodate individual travelers, this is no longer the case.
-In fact, many onsen ryokan now welcome guests travelling alone.
+In fact, many onsen ryokan now welcome guests traveling alone.

-We at Shima Onsen Kashiwaya Ryokan in Gunma Prefecture have had the pleasure of boarding many international guests travelling alone.
+We at Shima Onsen Kashiwaya Ryokan in Gunma Prefecture have had the pleasure of boarding many international guests traveling alone.
 Whether men or women, such travelers have indeed been increasing steadily in recent years.

 Our onsen ryokan has even been featured on Japanese media because of how accommodating we are to solo travelers.
 Once when we were being featured on TV, there happened to be an American woman staying here by herself, and she was kind enough to speak with the TV crew.